Making Community Change Happen

 Grant support can help advance your initiatives to improve access to healthy, affordable foods within your tribal community.
-The Healthy Eating Research program of the Robert Wood Johnson Foundation provided support to the University of North Carolina-Chapel Hill to develop planning and policies strategies to improve access to healthy eating within North Carolina tribal communities.
+Healthy Eating Research, a national program of the Robert Wood Johnson Foundation, provided support to the University of North Carolina-Chapel Hill to develop planning and policies strategies to improve access to healthy eating within North Carolina tribal communities.
 Grant writing is an essential ingredient to being a competitive applicant for limited grant support.
 Here are some suggestions to consider as you work on identifying a potential grant opportunity and proposal approach:

 - Understand your resources to prepare and administer grants